claroline/Claroline/Resources/doc/sections/oauth/client-side.md

 Client Credentials flow
 -----------------------

 This one is the most simplistic flow of them all.
-You just need to provide CLIENT_ID and CLIENT_SECRET.
+You just need to provide CLIENT_ID and CLIENT_SECRET to get back an access token.

 **url**:
 > PROVIDER_HOST/oauth/v2/token